Basic Course in Flow Cytometry

 - plan and perform basic experiments using flow cytometry

-- quality control generated flow cytometry data
+- quality control and analysis of flow cytometry data

 - present flow cytometry data in a scientific way